eXist-db/tamboti/README.txt

 Icon stock is from - http://www.famfamfam.com/lab/icons/silk/

-JQuery processing framework is found in src/org/exist/xquery/lib

 To install:

-cd into the tamboti directory and call ant; a file, tamboti-1.0.xar, is created.
+cd into the tamboti directory and call ant; a file, tamboti-X.XX.xar, is created.

-log in as admin to eXist, go to the Package Reposistory, choose tamboti-1.0.xar and upload it.
+log in as admin to eXist, go to the Package Reposistory, choose tamboti-X.XX.xar and upload it.

 click "Install" and access tamboti at <http://localhost:8080/exist/apps/library/> or <http://localhost:8080/exist/apps/tamboti/>.